mzjb/DeepH-pack/docs/source/dataset/dataset.rst

 the target large-scale material systems.
 Therefore, the first step of a DeepH study is to perform the DFT calculation on the above dataset to get the DFT Hamiltonian matrices with the localized basis.
-DeepH-pack supports DFT results made by ABACUS, OpenMX, FHI-aims or SIESTA, and will support HONPAS soon.
+DeepH-pack supports DFT results made by ABACUS, OpenMX, FHI-aims or SIESTA and will support HONPAS soon.

 Using ABACUS